-The Board comprises the Independent Non-Executive Chairman, Martin Mellish, the Chief Executive Officer, Wensheng Fan, and four other Non-Executive Directors: Erich Spangenberg, Dr Cynthia Cai, Gerry Beaney and Richard Cotton.
-All NEDs, with the exception of Erich Spangenberg, are considered to be independent.
-Erich Spangenberg, including the Spangenberg Entities, is the largest shareholder of the Company, owning approximately 40 per cent. of the Company’s total issued share capital and was Chairman of the subsidiary prior to Admission.
+The Board comprises the Independent Non-Executive Chairman, Martin Mellish, the Chief Executive Officer, Wensheng Fan, and four other Non-Executive Directors: Erich Spangenberg, Dr. Cynthia Cai, Gerry Beaney and Richard Cotton.
+All NEDs, except for Erich Spangenberg, are independent.
+Erich Spangenberg, including the Spangenberg Entities, is the largest shareholder of the Company, owning approximately 40 percent. of the Company’s total issued share capital and was Chairman of the subsidiary prior to Admission.
 Mr. Spangenberg and his related entities have signed the Relationship Agreement which further governs his relationship with the Company and the Board.

 The QCA Code recommends that at least two members of the board are non-executive Directors determined by the Board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, their judgement.
 The Company complies with this requirement with four non-executive Directors determined by the Board to be independent.

 The Board meets at least every two months and at any other time deemed necessary for the good management of the business and at a location agreed between the Board members.
 It has established Audit, Remuneration and Nominations Committees, particulars of which appear under Principle Nine.
 Each Director has agreed to devote as much time as is required to carry out the roles and responsibilities that the Director has agreed to take on.